consoledotdev/home/content/tools/load-testing.md

 ### Loadster

-[Loadster](https://loadster.app) is a cloud load testing tool that supports both protocol level testing to HTTP endpoints and browser performance simulation (Chrome only).
+[Loadster](https://loadster.app) is a cloud load testing tool that supports both protocol-level testing to HTTP endpoints and browser performance simulation (Chrome only).
 The UI has a dark, neon, retro feel (in a good way), which is a style we appreciate at Console!